Sohou08/AWS_cloud/MNIST/README.md

 sudo apt-get install git
 git clone <Github link>
 Open the <00-mnist-cnn.ipynb> File then choose your kernel (virtual environnment created previously)
-- Run the requirement file: pip install -r AWScloud/MNIST/requirement.txt In your virtual environnment
+- Run the requirement file
-Run the model and save it
+pip install -r AWScloud/MNIST/requirement.txt
+In your virtual environnment, run the model and save it.
 The final result is the model called <cnn-mnist>
 ```

 ## STEP 2 : BACK END